SATHish64103/IHS-Block-analysis/README.md

 ## **Data export:**
     1. Block-wise data: Averaging -> Export block to ASCII file (Active)
     2. Averaged data: Data -> Save as ASCII
-The block-wise data expressed in ADC values, which needs to be converted into microvolts using the formula [V = (ADC x Vref)/2^nbits].
+The block-wise data is represented in ADC values, which need to be converted to microvolts using the formula [V = (ADC x Vref)/2^nbits].

-However, the Vref value is unknown and it can be calculated from known microvolt values available in averaged data by simply modifying the equation [Vref = ((volt x 1e5) x 2^nbits)/ADC].
+However, since the Vref is unknown, it can be determined using known microvolt values from the averaged data by rearranging the equation: [Vref = ((volt x 1e5) x 2^nbits)/ADC].